Ciao, welcome back to my blog!

-Seasonal colour analysis was made popular by Carole Jackson when she released her incredibly popular book “Color Me Beautiful” in 1980.
+The seasonal colour analysis was made popular by Carole Jackson when she released her incredibly popular book “Color Me Beautiful” in 1980.

-In it she emphasises the importance of figuring out what works for you and your life specifically, instead of following trends, and the idea of slowly building up a wardrobe around your individual style and colour palette.
+She emphasises the importance of figuring out what works for you and your lifestyle instead of following trends and the idea of slowly building up a wardrobe around your individual style and colour palette.

 Your seasonal type is determined using two basic variables: Skin tone, eye, and hair colour.
 To simplify, hair colour is either light or dark, and skin is either warm (blue/pink) or cool (yellow).
 After establishing tones, each person falls into one of four seasonal categories: winter, summer, spring, or autumn.
 For more info: https://anuschkarees.com/blog/2013/09/24/colour-analysis-part-i-finding-your-type